MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 * QR codes on curved surfaces are not supported.
 * In-plane orientation is supported.
 Out of plane should be <= +-45 looking straight on to have better detection.
 * The Physical size of the QR code should have modules of at least 2/3 pixels.
-Note: Higher versions of qr codes will have smaller modules.
+Note: Higher versions of QR codes will have smaller modules.

-For the tradeoff relationship between distance and size of the QR code for optimal detection，see the following graph:
+For the tradeoff relationship between distance and size of the QR code for optimal detection, see the following graph:

 <img src="images\qr-code-size-distance.png" alt="QR code size distance chart">